|Title:||Associate Head Coach|

 |Phone Number:||(203) 582-3412|

-MacGillivray currently resides in Cheshire with his wife Grace and four children Chiara, Mary, Brigid and Sean.
+MacGillivray currently resides in Cheshire with his wife Grace and six children Chiara, Mary, Brigid, Sean, Catherine and Joseph.